ZainRono/dsc-phase-1-project/README.md

 # Conclusion
 Recommendations
 1. The top-five movies doing good in box office are Drama, Horror, Mystery, Thriller and Action.
 They have high ratings, which translates to higher gross.
 2. While producing studio, Microsoft should consider combining 2-3 kinds of genres from the top five, since a combination of two or more have higher ratings and higher gross as compared to individual gender.
+The movies should be between 100-150 minutes, which have better ratings.
-3. The movies should be between 100-150 minutes, which have better ratings.
+3. A24 is the most rewarding kind of studio.

 # For more Information
 For any additional questions, please contact name & email, Zainabu Rono, zainabu.rono@student.moringa.com